zehauser/socratiq/docs/articles-docs.md

 ]
 ```

+Note that the query parameters are all !!!!!.

-Note that the `"followed"` flag (indicating whether the authenticated user
+Note also that the `"followed"` flag (indicating whether the authenticated user
 follows `author`) will not appear if the request is unauthenticated, or if
 the authenticated user is `author`.